BurntSushi/blog/content/post/ripgrep.md

   uses `fnmatch` while `ripgrep` translates all such globs into a single regular expression which can be matched against a single path all at once.
   Doing all this work takes time.
+* Unlike `ag`, `rg` will try to support the full semantics of a `.gitignore` file.
+This means finding *every* ignore pattern that matches a file path and giving precedent to the most recently defined pattern. `ag` will bail on the first match it sees.
 * Actually matching a path has non-trivial overhead that must be paid for *every* path searched.
 The compilation phase described above is complex precisely for making this part faster.
 We try to stay out of the regex